 Students must follow the guidelines for use set out in the District Code of Conduct and the AUP at all times.
 Consequences for misuse are set forth in the District's Code of Conduct.

-NOTE: Refer also to Policies #7315 -- Student Acceptable Use Policy (AUP) #7550 -- Dignity for All Students #8271 -- Internet Safety/Internet Content Filtering Policy
+NOTE: Refer also to Policies #7315 -- Student Acceptable Use Policy (AUP)

+#8271 -- Internet Safety/Internet Content Filtering Policy

-SUBJECT: ALCOHOL, TOBACCO, DRUGS, AND OTHER SUBSTANCES
+SUBJECT: ALCOHOL, TOBACCO, DRUGS, AND OTHER SUBSTANCES (STUDENTS)